nuxt/modules/README.md

 ## Contribution

 - If you feel a module is missing, please create a new [issue](https://github.com/nuxt/modules/issues/new)
-- If some meta is wrong, feel free directly opening a PR
+- If some meta is wrong, feel free directly opening a pull request

 ### Website